polent/b/content/blog/ECommerceWebsiteAuditFramework/E-CommerceWebsiteAuditFramework.md

 ## TL;DR

 This framework provides a comprehensive audit method for e-commerce websites.
 It covers SEO, performance, accessibility, front-end code, architecture, security, integrations, documentation, and operations.
 Each section includes sample do’s and don’ts, recommended tools, and evaluation criteria.
-These examples are illustrative only — in real audits, there are many more program-, client-, and project-specific checks.
+These examples are illustrative only; in real audits, there are many more program-, client-, and project-specific checks.
 Deliverables include an executive summary, a detailed findings report, and a scorecard (1–5 rating) to prioritize fixes.

-{% image "./ec.png", "", [], "(min-width: 40em) 960px, 100vw" %}
+{% image "./ec.png", "A flowchart diagram titled “E-Commerce Website Audit Framework.”
+In the center is the title box, surrounded by eight colored boxes: SEO & Online Visibility (on-page optimization, structured data, crawlability, search performance), Performance & Scalability (speed, resource usage, ability to handle growth), Accessibility (WCAG compliance, real-world usability), Frontend Code Quality (clean, maintainable, resilience), Software Architecture (scalability, modularity, resilience), Security (vulnerability protection, compliance with standards), Integrations & APIs (reliability, compliance of third-party systems), and Processes & Operations (deployment, monitoring, resilience).", [], "(min-width: 40em) 960px, 100vw" %}

 ## 1. SEO & Online Visibility